rvidoni/eMCheck/README.md

-eMCheck, encrypt Mail Checker, check for new email in gmail.com, yahoo.com and other accounts.
+eMCheck - encrypt Mail Checker eMCheck check for new email in gmail.com, yahoo.com and other accounts.

 eMCheck is an encrypted shell script tested in FreeBSD, OpenBSD, Debian Linux and depends on fetchmail.